Coachhouse (the), Durhamhill

 Castle Douglas, renowned as 'The Food Town', is 5 miles away, with many independent shops & two supermarkets.The nearest pub serving food is 1.5 miles away, in the village of Springholm.

-We offer residential courses in creative writing, art, craft, songwriting & storytelling, with very experienced & enthusiastic tutors.
+We offer residential courses in writing, photography and art with very experienced & enthusiastic tutors.

 The house and games room/studio are available for hire by people wishing to run their own courses.

-Cot, highchair, stair guard, fireguards, linen, and logs are all provided free.
+Cot, highchair, stair guard, fireguards, linen, towels and logs are all provided free.

 We minimise the use of chemicals in the house and it should be suitable for most sufferers of Multi-Chemical Sensitivity (please call beforehand).
 Two downstairs bedrooms & bath/shower rooms make the house suitable for people with assisited walking difficulties.
 Unfortunately it is not suitable for wheelchairs.
 Alan & Juliet enjoy a challenge so, if you have any unusual requests, be it special needs or simply wanting to know the best place to fish, you are welcome to contact us.